-- 1. Use VSEPR theory to deduce, name and sketch the shape of molecules and ions with up to six electron pairs surrounding the central atom, including bond angles - theory (Valence Shell Electron Pair Repulsion Theory) why molecules and ions have the shapes that they do, including the effect on the bond angles of the great repulsion by lone (non-bonding) pairs
+- 1. Use VSEPR theory to deduce, name and sketch the shape of molecules and ions with up to six electron pairs surrounding the central atom, including bond angles - 2.
+Explain using VSEPR theory (Valence Shell Electron Pair Repulsion Theory) why molecules and ions have the shapes that they do, including the effect on the bond angles of the great repulsion by lone (non-bonding) pairs